brownt47/ChatGPT_Prompts/README.md

 Echo back some of the topics discussed.
 Provide a statement of encouragement on the upcoming final exam.
 Sign off as Timothy Brown, Instructor
+Post is delimited with '''
 Post:
-Lily Tomlin posted:
+'''Lily Tomlin posted:
 Out of the 10 tips from Andrea Hendricks, I resonated the most with tip number 6.
 This tip is to focus on getting started.
 I typically get easily overwhelmed at the beginning of every week, leading me to procrastinate (number 10).
 However, if I focus solely on getting started, I always complete more assignments in one sitting.
 This is much like the five-minute rule I started practicing a few semesters ago.
 This is a cognitive-behavioral technique that is designed to increase productivity.
 Essentially, you only commit five minutes to the task and are free to stop after those five minutes.
 Through this, I have learned that I go far beyond the five minutes and will even work hours at a time.
-I believe these ten tips are essential to a productive semester and will be used to finish strong.
+I believe these ten tips are essential to a
+'''productive semester and will be used to finish strong.
 ```

 Response: